CodeChain-io/codechain-dashboard/README.md

 ## Run

-Run codechain-dashboard with the development mode.
+Run codechain-dashboard in the development mode.

 ```
 yarn install